 The South Carolina Department of Consumer Affairs requires mortgage loan brokers to post special deposit surety bonds prior to conducting business.
 Applicants should verify their required bond amount with the state prior to bonding.

 Mortgage broker special deposit bonds are subject to underwriting consideration.
-Because the required amount and, therefore, the price of these bonds can vary so much, our experts recommend submitting a bond request to receive your free, no-obligation bond quote.
+Because the required amount and, therefore, the price of these bonds can vary so much, our surety professionals recommend submitting a bond request to receive your free, no-obligation bond quote.

-Getting bonded is fast and easy when you work with the experts at SuretyBonds.com!
+Getting bonded is fast and easy when you work with the specialists at SuretyBonds.com!
 Call 1 (800) 308-4358 or click here to get started.